 Your employer pays the cost of disability benefits coverage; you may not contribute.
 Your employer (or you, in the case of transitional participation) continues paying the cost of coverage (dues) for you during the first 90 days of your disability.

 When you are approved for disability benefits, payments begin after you are disabled for 90 consecutive days, or when your salary or severance payments end, whichever is later.

 If you become disabled during the first 12 months of participating in the Death and Disability Plan, and the disability is due to an illness or injury diagnosed or treated during the 12 months immediately before you joined the plan, no benefits are paid and all other coverage (medical, pension, death, supplemental death, dental, and supplemental disability) ends.

 Disability benefits end when the Board determines that you are no longer disabled, fail to comply with plan requirements, reach maximum benefit eligibility age, or return to work.

 To continue receiving benefits, you must undergo required evaluations, follow prescribed medical treatment, participate in case reviews and vocational rehabilitation, and provide requested documentation.

 If you become disabled at age 62 or older, the benefit is payable for these maximum periods:

 |69 or older||1|

 You may apply for disability benefits if your physician states that you are unable to work for more than 90 consecutive days while recovering from an illness or injury.
-If you are otherwise eligible, and do not apply for the benefit when the disability begins, you may still apply if fewer than 12 months have elapsed since the disability began.
+If you are otherwise eligible, and do not apply for the benefit right away, you may still apply within the 12 months after your disability begins.